ShalevChen/Deep-Learning-Model-for-Pneumonia-Classification-from-Chest-X-rays-/README.md

+Deep Learning Model for Pneumonia Classification from Chest X-rays .
+Using Python

 This project focuses on classifying chest X-ray images into two main categories: healthy and pneumonia cases.
 Pneumonia cases are further divided into two subcategories: bacterial pneumonia and viral pneumonia.

 The dataset used for training is sourced from Kaggle, comprising 5863 chest X-ray images categorized into the aforementioned groups.